-The JRC is developing EMAS Sectoral Reference Documents (SRDs) on best environmental management practice (BEMP).
+The JRC developed EMAS Sectoral Reference Documents (SRDs) on best environmental management practice (BEMP).

 Duration 05/2014 - 10/2014